Admissions, Fees and FundingApplications are accepted year round with no application fee charged

 ICOM is a small independent educational charity.
 Please note that if you withdraw from the programme, for whatever reason:

-- Between the beginning of term 1 and the end of term 2: You will be liable to pay 50% of the fee for the academic year for the programme of study for which you are registered + the University Affiliation Fee
+Between the beginning of term 1 and the end of term 1 – you will be liable to pay 50% of the fee for the academic year for the programme of study for which you are registered + the University Affiliation Fee.

-A refund will only be given if you have paid for the whole year in advance.
+A refund will only be given if the student has paid for the whole year in advance.

 For full details of full/part time source funding options and online application please visit www.direct.gov.uk/studentfinance.